Fort Wayne Children's Zoo Home

 About

-Cockatiels are rarely found alone.
-Flocks from ten to several hundreds of birds can be seen flying long distances for food and water.
+Cockatiels are very social birds and are rarely found alone.
+Flocks can range anywhere from ten individuals to several hundreds and will often fly long distances for food and water.

 Conservation